A Stored Table contains query results that have been saved as a new data source. A Data Store is a collection of one or more Stored Tables.

 Create a Data Store

 From the top navigation bar, click Data to go to your org’s data sources page then switch to the Data Stores tab and click the +Add a Data Store button.

 Name your Data Store and set other connection settings as desired.

 Now you’re ready to add a Stored Table to your Data Store.

 From the Data Stores tab, find your Data Store and click the +Stored Table button.

 You’ll be redirected to the chart editor.

-Select your data source, and then select data as you would for a chart.
-Add datasets and Data Pipeline steps as needed.
+Select your data source, then select data as you would for a chart.
+Add datasets and Pipeline steps as needed.

-If you are creating your Stored Table in SQL Mode, you’ll need to use special syntax to apply a limit.
+If you’re creating a Stored Table in SQL Mode, you’ll need to use special syntax to apply a limit.
 At the end of your query, be sure to add:

 This ensures that the Query Limit in your Stored Table settings (see below) is applied to your query.